 Like my son, many of us have fond memories of special foods and recipes we ate when we were children.
 One of the reasons I created this blog is to share my favorite family recipes with my readers and my sons.
 The blog will give them access to childhood recipes that they can prepare for themselves and their family.

-This recipe is slightly different but much better than the one I made in the past.
-It is a recipe from Ina Garten and our new favorite Irish soda bread recipe.
-Ina adds orange zest to the bread which gives it a bright taste which I love.
+This recipe is slightly different but much better than the Irish soda bread recipe I made in the past.
+It is a recipe from Ina Garten, and it is our new favorite Irish soda bread recipe.
+Ina adds orange zest to the bread, which gives it a bright taste which I love.

 The dough will be slightly sticky.
 I was surprised by this and did not think it would work!
 But it did!

-- 2 cups flour, all purpose
+- 2 cups flour, all-purpose

-- 2 tbsp sugar, granulated
+- 2 tablespoons sugar, granulated

-- 1/2 tsp baking soda
+- ½ teaspoon baking soda

-- 3/4 tsp salt
+- ¾ teaspoon salt

-- 2 tbsp butter, unsalted, cold, cut into 1/2″ dice
+- 2 tablespoons butter, unsalted, cold, cut into ½-inch dice

-- 1 cup buttermilk, lowfat
+- Scant 1 cup buttermilk, low-fat

-- 1/2 large egg. lightly beaten
+- ½ large eggs. lightly beaten

-- 1/2 tsp grated orange zest
+- ½ teaspoon grated orange zest

-- 1/2 cup raisins
+- ½ cup raisins

 - Preheat oven to 375 °F. Line a baking sheet with parchment paper.

-- In the bowl of an electric mixer, combine the flour, sugar, baking soda and salt.
+- In the bowl of an electric mixer, combine the flour, sugar, baking soda, and salt.
 Add the cubed butter.

-- Combine the buttermilk, egg and grated orange zest.
+- Combine the buttermilk, egg, and grated orange zest.
 Add it to the flour mixture.
 Blend on low speed until combined.